We welcome corrections

 in which several

 Soldiers lost their lives.
-The fort was then abandoned
+The forts site was abandoned.

 General Alfred Gibbs, then a major in the